DamonHu/DDLoggerSwift/README.md

 HDWindowLoggerSwift.hideLogWindow()
 ```

-### 7、set the log maximum number of records, the default 100, 0 is not limited
+### 7、set the log maximum number of records,  0 is not limited, default value is 0

 ```
 HDWindowLoggerSwift.setMaxLogCount(logCount: 100)